robert-clayton/KEEPER/README.md

 - The secondary goal of KEEPER is to produce something of a combination between Wakfu and a world simulation
 - Isometric because isometric wins
 - Making my own engine for the sake of learning what it requires me to do
-    - Data Oriented Entity Component System (Multithreading WIP)
+    - Data Oriented Entity Component System
-- Built on top of the SDL2 framework with---currently---no other dependencies
+- Built on top of the SDL2 framework via the Emscripten SDK

 # TODO
 - [x] Worker threads that await jobs in the ECS